 Dangers can develop in an instant.
 A leaky pipe, a spill, loose handrail, burned-out light, torn carpeting and more can all pose a serious and imminent risk to patrons.
 When damage is identified, care should be taken to make repairing that issue a priority.
 Further, employees should rope off the area with high visibility caution tape to inform patrons they need to stay clear until the issue has been resolved.

 Parking Lot and Sidewalk Maintenance and Upkeep

-> New York and the Bronx are notorious for its sometimes brutal weather.
+New York and the Bronx are notorious for their sometimes brutal weather.
 Each season brings with it unique challenges, most notably snow and ice during the winter months.
-Sidewalks, walkways and parking lots are notable areas where patrons are prone to slipping, falling and becoming injured.
+Sidewalks, walkways, and parking lots are notable areas where patrons are prone to slipping, falling, and becoming injured.
 Take preventative measures by implementing a plan to keep walkways well-maintained, salted, and free from ice and snow.
 You may also consider putting up signs regarding the potential for slippery surfaces during these months.

-> Awareness of The Most Common Issues that Cause Someone to Fall at New York Hotels
+Awareness of The Most Common Issues that Cause Someone to Fall at New York Hotels

 - Greasy, wet, or slick (waxed or polished) floors